 This is true not only for all the evident good that is brought about but even for the evil that is permitted to happen.
 This can be seen in the words of Christ: "Blessed are they that suffer persecution for justice sake: for theirs is the kingdom of heaven" (Matt.
 V:10).
 St. Paul also shows how this universal and infallible providence directs all things to a good purpose, not excluding evil, which it permits without in any way causing it.
-He writes these words to the Romans: "We glory also in tribulations, knowing that tribulation worketh patience; and patience trial; and trial hope; and hope confoundeth not; because the charity of God is poured forth in our hearts, by the The providence of Collinia (Rom.
+He writes these words to the Romans: "We glory also in tribulations, knowing that tribulation worketh patience; and patience trial; and trial hope; and hope confoundeth not; because the charity of God is poured forth in our hearts, by the Holy Ghost who is given to us" (Rom.
 V:3).